DDOT #3200's:

 22-passenger, mini–buses, built by Champion Motor Coach of

 Imlay City, MI.
-The smaller-size Champion buses were to be used
+The smaller-size Champions were to be used

 on the less heavily traveled suburb-to-suburb routes.